Designs via Free Probability

 \section{Examples of Haar channels}

-The Haar quantum channel can be written explicitly by using the Schur-Weyl duality \footnote{stating that an operator $A$ on $\mathcal H^{\otimes k}$ commutes with all operators $V^{\otimes k}$ with $V\in \mathcal U(\mathcal H)$ if and only if it is a linear superposition of permutation operators}:
+The Haar quantum channel can be written explicitly by using the Schur-Weyl duality \footnote{The Schur-Weyl duality states that an operator $A$ on $\mathcal H^{\otimes k}$ commutes with all operators $V^{\otimes k}$ with $V\in \mathcal U(\mathcal H)$ if and only if it is a linear superposition of permutation operators}: